Amended in 2004

 WEL supports appropriately funded and resourced Legal Aid for women who have experienced sexual harassment.

-WEL calls on governments to provide funding for education and training programs which would address the cultural and organisations factors which allow sexual harassment to continue.
+WEL calls on governments to provide funding for education and training programs which would address the cultural and organisations factors to prevent sexual harassment.

-WEL supports expansion of Commonwealth Legal Aid services for family law, custody and discrimination matters.
+WEL supports expansion of Commonwealth Legal Aid for family law, custody and discrimination matters.

 6. Arts & Culture